-Efforts are currently being made to increase the micronutrient value of rice by mixing traditional methods of growing crops and modern bio-technology.
-The institute further states that development of rice with high iron and zinc compounds could be possible through bio-fortification.
-That can also induce high quality yields, which could be eagerly accepted by farmers as well as rice consumers.
+Efforts are currently being made to increase the micro-nutrient value of rice by combining traditional methods of growing crops with modern bio-technology.
+The institute further states that the development of rice with high iron and zinc compounds could be possible through bio-fortification.
+That can also induce high quality yields, which could be eagerly accepted by farmers as well as rice consumers for healthier, longer lives.

 Rice can also prevent chronic constipation.
-The insoluble fibre from rice acts like a soft sponge that may be pushed through intestinal tract quickly and easily.
-Brown rice and whole grains are said to be rich in insoluble fibre.
-But, it is advisable to drink lots of water for relieving constipated state along with fibrous foods.
-Diabetic patients are recommended to include brown rice rather than white rice that contains low levels of glycemic index.
-Just a cupful of brown rice on daily basis provides you with almost 100% manganese value, which aids in producing energy from carbohydrates and protein.
-Brown rice is extremely beneficial for normal functioning of nervous system and production of sex hormones.
+The insoluble fiber from rice acts like a soft sponge that may be pushed through the intestinal tract quickly and easily.
+Brown rice and whole grains are known to be rich in insoluble fiber.
+However, it is advisable to drink lots of water for relieving your constipated condition, in addition to eating fibrous foods.

 Diabetic patients should include brown rice rather than white rice, which contains low levels of glycemic index.
 As little as one cup of brown rice on a daily basis provides a person with almost 100% of their daily manganese requirement, which helps to produce energy from carbohydrates and protein.
 Brown rice is also extremely beneficial for normal functioning of the nervous system and the production of sex hormones.